s4dbaby/CIS7_VIGENERE/README.md

 ### Project Description

 This project revolves around Vigenere cipher which is a method of encrypting/decrypting text
-Using a unique text and key given by the user, Vigenere cipher will output an encrypted/decrypted text by aligning where the text and key intersects on the Vigenere table.
+Using a unique text and key given by the user, Vigenere cipher will output an encrypted/decrypted text through an algorithm by aligning each character of the text to each character of the key.

 #### Programming Approach